lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

 ..  code-block:: python

     {
-        'max_morphs_total': 1500,
-        'far_close_threshold': 0.15,
+        'source': 'CC(CS)C(=O)N1CCCC1C(=O)O',
+        'target': None,
+        'operators': (
+            'OP_ADD_ATOM',
+            'OP_REMOVE_ATOM',
+            'OP_ADD_BOND',
+            'OP_REMOVE_BOND',
+            'OP_MUTATE_ATOM',
+            'OP_INTERLAY_ATOM',
+            'OP_BOND_REROUTE',
+            'OP_BOND_CONTRACTION'
+        ),
+        'fingerprint': 'FP_MORGAN',
+        'similarity': 'SC_TANIMOTO',
+        'weight_min': 0.0,
         'weight_max': 100000.0,
-        'close_produce': 150,
-        'fingerprint': 'MORGAN',
         'accept_min': 50,
-        'source': 'COC(=O)C1C2CCC(CC1OC(=O)C1=CC=CC=C1)N2C',
-        'target': 'CCN(CC)CCOC(=O)C1=CC=C(N)C=C1',
-        'weight_min': 0.0,
-        'non_producing_survive': 5,
         'accept_max': 100,
-        'operators': (
-            'ADD_ATOM',
-            'ADD_BOND',
-            'BOND_CONTRACTION',
-            'BOND_REROUTE',
-            'INTERLAY_ATOM',
-            'MUTATE_ATOM',
-            'REMOVE_ATOM',
-            'REMOVE_BOND'
-        ),
         'far_produce': 80,
-        'similarity': 'TANIMOTO'
+        'close_produce': 150,
+        'far_close_threshold': 0.15,
+        'max_morphs_total': 1500,
+        'non_producing_survive': 5
     }

-As we can see there is quite a lot of parameters that we can set.
-We will explain the most important ones in this tutorial, but you can see the documentation for the :py:class:`~ExplorationData.ExplorationData` class (especially :numref:`param-table`) for a detailed reference.
+As we can see there is quite a lot of parameters that we can set, but most of these affect the exploration process only if some parts of the library are used in the context of the tree, especially tree operations which we will discuss :ref:`later <operations>`.
+The most important parameters will be explained in this tutorial, but you can see the documentation for the :py:class:`~ExplorationData.ExplorationData` class (especially :numref:`param-table`) for a more detailed reference.

 We can adjust the morphing parameters during runtime as we like.
-All we need to do is just supply the `params` attribute of our tree instance with a new dictionary:
+All we need to overwrite the `params` attribute of our tree instance with a new dictionary:

 ..  code-block:: python